-Additionally, Federal Guardian now supports the U.S. Military Entrance Processing Command (USMEPCOM) by providing examination services to help ensure Military Applicants are are medically suitable to join our nation’s Armed Forces.
+We now also support the U.S. Military Entrance Processing Command (USMEPCOM) by providing examination services to help ensure Military Applicants are are medically suitable to join our nation’s Armed Forces.

 For USMEPCOM, independent consultations are only requested by the government if a Military Applicant’s initial entrance examination warrants further testing.